 Many of the natural materials used in the original construction are amply able to withstand the harshest of environments in their own right, but the manner in which they have been fashioned together less so.
 The traditional methods of construction used whilst adequate for the majority of the UK are tested to the limit on this island.

-As there is nothing between Lundy and the eastern seaboard of the USA, the church is exposed to the full force of 3,000 nautical miles of Atlantic Ocean.
-The church is positioned so that the south west corner of the building cuts through the advancing storms, but inevitably some damage is ultimately sustained.
+As there is nothing between Lundy and the eastern seaboard of North America, the church is exposed to the full force of 3,000 nautical miles of Atlantic Ocean.
+The church is positioned so that the south west corner of the building cuts through the advancing storms, but inevitably some damage was ultimately sustained.

-Parts of the church have had a new roof at least three times throughout its life and the storms earlier this year have opened up more holes in the roof so that it is now in need of complete replacement.
-Urgent works of repointing have also been completed to prevent the wind driven rain from entering the building through the granite walls.
+Parts of the church have now had a new roof at least four times throughout its life.
+In the past, storms opened up holes in the roof so that it was in need of complete replacement.
+Repointing has been completed to prevent the wind driven rain from entering the building through the granite walls.

-The challenge we now face is how we manage to detail the repairs and improvement required to provide a sustainable facility for future generations.
-Our dedicated design team have been working very hard to develop solutions that will withstand the harsh environment without compromising on the conservation and restoration aspects of the building.
+The challenge we faced is how we managed to detail the repairs and improvement required to provide a sustainable facility for future generations.
+Our dedicated design team worked very hard to develop solutions that withstand the harsh environment without compromising on the conservation and restoration aspects of the building.

-The logistics involved are considerable – just how do you get enough good quality replacement slates all the way across the bay and up the cliff path to the top of the island?
-The answer is simple – the same way that our predecessors did when they had the vision to build the church in 1895, if anything it should be a lot easier for us.
+The logistics involved were considerable – just how do you get enough good quality replacement slates all the way across the bay and up the cliff path to the top of the island?
+The answer was simple – the same way that our predecessors did when they had the vision to build the church in 1895, if anything it should be a lot easier for us.

 The Vision for St Helen’s Centre

-The St. Helen’s Centre will provide Lundy Island with:
+The St Helen’s Centre provides Lundy Island with: